vmc-project/vmc-documentation/content/installation/examples/_index.md

    - Note that in the last case, you still have to define the path to CMake configuration files used in examples which are provided with both Geant4 VMC and Geant3 CMake installations.
 Only examples libraries are built and installed in this case.

    - If ROOT and Geant4 environment was defined using `thisroot.[c]sh` and `geant4.[c]sh` scripts, there is no need to provide the path to their installations.
 Otherwise, they can be provided using `-DROOT_DIR` and `-DGeant4_DIR` cmake options.

+  - Since ROOT 6.18, building the VMC library is optional.
+When using ROOT built with the vmc option enabled, then Geant4 VMC will automatically use the VMC library from ROOT, otherwise the VMC stand-alone library has to be provided using `-DVMC_DIR` cmake option.

 4. After the configuration has run, CMake will have generated Unix Makefiles for building examples.
 To run the build, simply execute make in the build directory:
 {{< highlight bash >}}